learn-co-curriculum/dsc-derivatives-intro/README.md

 ![png](index_files/index_19_0.png)

-We calculate our jogger's speed by seeing were he starts at hour one and ends at hour two.
+We calculate our jogger's speed by seeing where he starts at hour one and ends at hour two.
 Our jogger went from mile numbers six to twelve -- indicated by the orange line, so miles per hour is:

  $$ \frac{\text{miles}}{\text{hour}} = \frac {\text{end distance - start distance}}{\text{end time - start time}} = \frac {12 - 6}{2 - 1} = 6$$

-Miles per hour is just one example of rate of change.
+Miles per hour is just one example of the rate of change.
 Anytime we come across the word *per*, we know this is a form of rate of change.
 All forms of **rate of change** are calculated the same way: the change in the value on our $y$-axis divided by the change in the value on our $x$-axis.

 * Another way of expressing **change in $y$** is:
    * $y_2 - y_1$ or $\Delta y$, read delta y